 Covered employees will be required to undergo frequent, unannounced drug and/or alcohol testing following their return-to-duty.
 The follow-up testing will be performed for a period of one to five years with a minimum of six tests to be performed the first year.
 The frequency and duration of the follow-up tests (beyond the minimums) will be determined by the SAP reflecting the SAP's assessment of the employee's unique situation and recovery progress.
 Follow-up testing should be frequent enough to deter and/or detect a relapse.
-Follow-up testing is separate and in addition to the random, post-accident, reasonable suspicion and return-to-duty testing.
+Follow-up testing should be frequent enough to determine the same and t up testing is separate and in addition to the random, post-accident, reasonable suspicion and return-to-duty testing.